 This Victorinox bag was given to us last year to create a review on their website.
 Honestly, I didn’t know it was a good brand so I didn’t have high expectations.
 It’s a hard case but incredibly light with four-wheels.
 I think it’s a great bag, but I like my eBags more.
 The four-wheels tempt me every once in a while though!
 Just watch it carefully on public transit.
 Those wheels like to run away!
 Sean has basically claimed this bag because of the design of two wide-open sections and he always packs the same way in it.

 These babies use secured zippers, along with exo-mesh front and bottom and a slash-proof strap.
 As a bonus, there’s an RFID protected pocket.
 This is helpful for passports and credit cards that have that little chip inside.
-I have a citysafe backpack and Sean has a cross-over bag.
-The new designs look good and I’m looking to upgrade from a plain black bag.
+I have a Citysafe CX 17 liter backpack and Sean has a Venturesafe 15 liter G3 bag for a regular day bag.
+The new designs look good and I’m happy to have upgraded from a plain black bag.

 When I finally got a new laptop, I was head-over-heels in love with the HP Spectre (not the 360 or touchscreen but maybe next time).
 It was beautiful, thin, and light.
 I’ve been an HP-lover for over 10 years now, so I’m sure my next one will also be the same brand!